diannamcallister/CommunityHelp/README.md

 * "team17/src/images" contains any images used for the application.
 * "team17/src/basics-stylesheets.css" contains styling for any common elements within the application such as buttons, text inputs and headers.

-*Note: all screenshots on this file are of the toronto location.
+*Note: all screenshots on this file are of the toronto location.Also, note that you cannot create an admin user by registering.
+You can only do so through postman.
+The idea is that admin users will need to email the organization (which is us) to get admin permission.
+This is because we do not want just anyone to become an admin.

 # Overview for a normal user